 The boom in submissions in 2020

-If I were to analyse my submission pile right now, first I’d have to admit that it is slightly out of control!
+If I were to analyse my submissions pile right now, first I’d have to admit that it is slightly out of control!
 (Please bear with us agents when it comes to reading and replying to your submissions!
 Please don’t chase us, unless it’s to simply flag that you have interest elsewhere!)

-Second, I’d have to say that the majority is on the YA side, a smaller portion is MG and the remaining ones are Picture Books.
+Second, I’d have to say that the majority is on the YA side, a smaller portion is MG, and the remaining ones are picture books.
 I don’t make a habit of signing picture books, so I’ll leave them out of this blog (the picture book category would take up a whole separate discussion anyway).
 That said, I would actually welcome more chapter books and middle-grade novels on the younger end of the age spectrum.

 The trend towards fantasy fiction

-As for genres, we have seen a surge of fantasy submissions across both YA and middle-grade.
+As for genres, we have seen a surge of fantasy submissions across both YA and middle grade.
 The reason for this requires some reflection.

-We have seen a surge of fantasy submissions across both YA and middle-grade.
+We have seen a surge of fantasy submissions across both YA and middle grade.

 On top of that, I think we can safely assume that to a certain extent this is also due to an intrinsic need for escapism that comes from having lived almost a full year in the midst of a global pandemic, one lockdown after the other.